Property Settlements: A Quick Guide

 Our property settlement lawyers will help guide you through the process, ensuring you know what information is required at each stage.

-You will need to make important decisions about the finances, property, and other assets (e.g. superannuation, shares, investment properties) you and your former partner have.
+You will need to make crucial decisions about the finances, property, and other assets (e.g. superannuation, shares, investment properties) you and your former partner have.
 This will include contributions made during the relationship through earning capacity, non-financial contributions, and debts or liabilities you each have.

+The Family Law Act sets out this ‘property settlement’ process and outlines the considerations when making the order.
+Our lawyers are here to help and answer your questions, so you understand each step of the property settlement process.
 Even if you and your former partner agree on a settlement, we still recommend that you speak to a family lawyer.
 An agreement can only be set aside in limited circumstances, so it is best to seek advice before an agreement is finalised.

 There are only two ways in which a property settlement can be finalised;